 The best part of Chicken and Dumplings is the dumplings.
 I mean, without the dumplings it would just be Chicken.
 Chicken and nothing.

-If you have never made chicken and dumplings, don’t be intimated.
+If you have never made chicken and dumplings, don’t be intimidated.
 It is so easy and you can’t really mess it up.

 Yep, we have added (just a little) more sage straight into our dumplings.
 Love this flavor.
 Earthy and savory, and smells amazing.
 Sage when used in the right amount is such a simple and real flavor…love it!
 I recommend dry rubbed sage.